maurcabezas/PyFoldSyn/README.md

 - **Logging**: This option logs file operations like copying, creating, and removing files to the console and a defined log file.

-- ** Cross-Platform**: Because Python and its libraries are flexible, the program must work on any system where Python is installed.
+- **Cross-Platform**: Because Python and its libraries are flexible, the program must work on any system where Python is installed.

 ## To Do list:

-- **Optional GUI**: Includes a graphical user interface using PyQt
+- **Optional GUI**: Optional argument which will include a graphical user interface using PyQt
 - **Notifications**: Different types of users and purposes would be able to receive notifications, for example, via email using `email.message` or by telegram with a bot.